nuqleo/qemu-systemd/README.md

 ---

-## Notes

-* No VM lifecycle management beyond systemd
-* No built-in storage management
-* Disk images must be managed manually
-* Designed for simple and reproducible setups

 ### VFIO and memory locking

 If you use VFIO (PCI passthrough), you may need to increase or remove memory locking limits.